DD2480-Group3/lab2-continuous-integration/README.md

 The notifcation feature was tested by having a separate branch with a simple maven project, where changes were commited to verify that it catches on to the successes and fails of the build/tests of the project.
 Where all three possibilities were tested: build & test success, build failed, build success & test failed.

+### History feature
+This feature allows the CI server to keep record of past builds, where this history persists even if the server is rebooted.
+This is done by creating files containing the build log of each build and storing them in a separate directory called web/history.
+These files are later accessed and displayed on the webpage as html pages.

 ### Statement of contribution

 Louise Tidestav: